-Enjoy these fun activities as you help your little ones celebrate autumn.
+Enjoy these fun activities as you help your children — little ones through teens — celebrate autumn.

 Nature Scavenger Hunt